-During the first three months ended April 29, 2016, we repaid \$0.5 billion of debt, which primarily consisted of \$0.4 billion of maturing Unsecured Notes and Debentures and \$0.1 billion of Term Loan facilities.
+During the first six months of Fiscal 2017, we repaid \$0.6 billion of debt, which primarily consisted of \$0.4 billion of maturing Unsecured Notes and Debentures and \$0.2 billion of Term Loan facilities.
+Further, during June 2016, we issued \$23.25 billion of debt in connection with the pending EMC merger transaction, which included proceeds from the sale of the First Lien Notes and Senior Unsecured Notes.